Codecademy/docs/content/git/concepts/merge/merge.md

 ## Merging a Pull Request on GitHub

-1. Under your repository name, click the "Pull requests" tab.
+1. In the GitHub repository page, click the "Pull requests" tab at the top.

 2. In the "Pull Requests" list, choose the pull request that you'd like to merge.